adafruit/Adafruit_Mynewt/docs/12_UnitTests.md

 ```

 In the test suite (defined in `test_fifo.c`) you then need to include a
-reference to the test function:
+reference to the test function so that it will execute as part of the
+test suite:

 ```
 TEST_SUITE(test_fifo_suite) {